Protecting online data should be high on your list.

 How much faith do you have in the security of your online business’s web applications?
 If your website is like most, it runs applications for everything from product searches to backend analytics to the shopping cart.

-According to the most recent (2020) Verizon Data Breach Investigations Report, web application attacks are now involved in 43% of all data breaches—and this upward trend is “not going away.”
-Why is this happening?
+According to the most recent (2021) Verizon Data Breach Investigations Report, in the EMEA region basic web application attacks are involved in approximately 54% of all data breaches; while in North America basic web application attacks, along with social engineering and system intrusion, account for 92% of breaches.
+The prevalence of web application attacks is not going away and is only likely to increase.
+Why is this?
 For one, the U.S. migration to EMV credit cards for in-person payments has ushered in a new era of fraud activity in the world of ecommerce.
-What’s more, the prevalence of web application security vulnerabilities makes e-retail sites ripe for the picking.
+For another, COVID lockdowns drove many more consumers and many new-to-ecommerce merchants online – worldwide retail ecommerce sales posted a 27.6% growth rate for 2020.
+In North America, online sales growth was even more pronounced: a 31.8% jump.
+What’s more, the continued pervasiveness of web application security vulnerabilities makes e-retail sites ripe for the picking.

 It’s important that e-retailers respond by understanding and proactively addressing their web application security.
 Let’s delve into your first step to accomplishing this.